Nilsson Sings Newman

-Nilsson Sings Newman is the fifth studio album by American singer-songwriter Harry Nilsson, released in February 1970 on RCA Victor.
+Nilsson Sings Newman is the fifth album by American singer-songwriter Harry Nilsson, released in February 1970 on RCA Victor.
 It features songs written by Randy Newman.
 Recorded over six weeks in late 1969, the album showcases Nilsson's voice multi-tracked in layers of tone and harmony.
 Its arrangements are otherwise sparse, with most of the instrumentation provided by Newman on piano.
 The record was not a great commercial success, but won a 1970 "Record of the Year" award from Stereo Review magazine.
 The LP record cover art was illustrated by Dean Torrence.

 Background

 In 1968, Ricky Nelson released his concept album Perspective, a move to expand his musical horizons.
 The album included songs by Newman, Nilsson and others woven together to tell the story of the interactions of a famous family; author Kevin Courrier writes that this album may have been part of the inspiration for Nilsson Sings Newman.

 In August 1969, Nilsson released his fourth album Harry.
 It ended with one of Newman's songs: "Simon Smith and the Amazing Dancing Bear".
 Years later, Nilsson told Paul Zollo that he was in awe of Newman writing so many songs, ones he thought were better than his own.